usafa-astro-331/astro-331-2024-fall/labs/02_remote_sensing/README.md

 - Port -> COMX (same port your Arduino is connected to)
   - click "Open" (purple button)
   - This opens serial communication between Arduino and ArduCAM Host.
 You should get a message that confirms COM is open.
+  - **Note: Only one program at a time can use Arduino's serial port: Arduino IDE's serial monitor OR ArduCam.
+If this step fails, ensure that you have closed the serial monitor in Arduino IDE.**
 - Pix -> 1200 x 1600 (the sensor's max/native resolution)
 - SaveImage -> select (check)
 - File -> (select your group's folder)